 Accuracy — Can it reliably identify common houseplants?
 Unusual varieties?
 Juvenile plants that look different from their mature form?

-Care information — Does it tell you what the plant needs after identifying it, or do you have to go look that up separately?
+Plain-English care information — Does it tell you what the plant needs after identifying it, or do you have to go look that up separately?
 The ID is only half the job.
 If you’re trying to figure out why your newly identified orchid is dropping buds, you want that context in the same place — here’s what orchid care actually looks like.

 Free vs. paid — Most apps give you a few free identifications per day, then push you toward a subscription.
 Good to know upfront rather than after you’ve set everything up.